 7. Taman Ayun Temple

 Wrapped with greenery and serenity, this is one of the most beautiful temples in Bali.
 The magnificent architecture, and expansive landscapes with fish and lotus ponds in between, make it a beauty worth witnessing.
+Among all the temples to visit in Bali, this will definitely make you fall in love with Bali.

 Suggested Read: Shopping In Bali: What To Buy And From Where!